Pipedrive Merge Duplicates Overview

 • Begin with easy-to-find duplicates.
 Iterate through fields and rules you know will surface duplicates.
 Don’t expect to resolve all your duplicates by setting up and running this process once.
 You will need to run this process multiple times for different fields or nuanced variations.

-• You may also need to look for edge cases that fall outside your standard rules.
+• Look for edge cases that fall outside your standard rules.
 These may be templates you run manually so you can make adjustments based on what you find.

 • Do some experimentation.
 Use the Preview mode CSV report to analyze patterns in the duplicates.
+Add additional fields to the CSV by clicking the gear icon in Step 2 and including them in the Layout.
 You may learn what is causing the duplicates and learn how to avoid having them in the first place.
 You may also want to explore your data in the Grid Edit module to understand what you have so you can design templates that catch all potential variations.

 Advanced How-Tos